bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- it calls the function inside.
+The name remains the same but the roll could be different
 c.
 What is the lexical scope of `newRoll`?